jomariya23156/animal-articles-search-engine/README.md

 6. Test and done!

 ## Results
-&nbsp;&nbsp;This is the main page before do searching.
+&nbsp;&nbsp;&nbsp;&nbsp;This is the main page before do searching.
 We have 3 search boxes; 1st one is compulsory, the rest are optional.
 The first box is what users want to search.
 The second one is the words users don't want to include in the search results, and the last one are maximum numbers of results users wish to see.
 ![Main page](./images/Elastic1.jpg)

 &nbsp;&nbsp;This is the result when users input the search boxes.
 Each article contain rank which is ordered respected to the score with Elasticsearch's Algorithm <b>(BM25)</b> and article's metadata.